cunnie/docs/backup_vcenter_to_s3.md

 This blog post describes how we configured our VCSA to backup its databases nightly to Amazon S3 (Amazon's cloud storage service).

 ***2014-11-23 We strongly encourage everyone to increase the size of their root filesystem before implementing the backup described here.
-To assist, we have written a blog post, "[Increasing the Size of a VCSA Root Filesystem](http://pivotallabs.com/increasing-size-vcsa-root-filesystem/)".***

-***2014-10-04 Owners of medium and large vCenter installations (> 1000 VMs) should expand the vCenter's root filesystem to avoid exhausting the available disk space.
-We experienced this firsthand on 2014-10-02; we subsequently increased our vCenter's root filesystem from 9.8GB to 84GB.***
+To assist, we have written a blog post, "[Increasing the Size of a VCSA Root Filesystem](http://pivotallabs.com/increasing-size-vcsa-root-filesystem/)".
+Owners of medium and large vCenter installations (> 1000 VMs) should expand the vCenter's root filesystem to avoid exhausting the available disk space.
+We experienced this firsthand on 2014-10-02.***

 ***2014-09-07 this blog post has been updated:***